jnvilo/webproxy/README.md

 # webproxy

-Dockerfile to build a centos 7 base image.
+Dockerfile to build nginx on centos:7 base image.
 Contains certbot.
 This image is used as a base image for deploying a frontend nginx with automated certbot https configuration.

 ## How to use the docker image.